cmu-delphi/covidcast-modeling/intervention_mobility/reports/00_initial_exploration.md

 ## Mobility signal across states over time

 We can see that full-time away home signal drops across all the states in April and gradually increase.
-Part-time away home signal also behave with the same trend.
+Part-time away home signal also behave similarly.

 ```r